 I. CONCEPT STAGE:

-Let’s assume you’ve explored these questions and determined that what may be most effective is a two and a half minute “commercial” style company introduction, with company principals speaking about mission and services, and typical office scenarios (e.g., client interactions) shown as background.
+Let’s assume we’ve explored these questions and determined that we want to produce a two and a half minute “commercial” style company introduction, with company principals speaking about mission and services, and typical office scenarios (e.g., client interactions) shown as background.

 At this point we move to:

-This is the setting of the stage: the preparation of all the specifics that need to be in place for a near-flawless execution!
+This is the setting of the stage: the preparation of all the concrete components that need to be in place for a near-flawless video shoot.

-Logistics of the filming (production) also start to come into play.
-Filming is sensitive to a myriad of variables, and preparation is key.
-While sometimes challenging, delving into logistics is also an exciting time to witness an abstract concept start to take shape!
+Logistics of the filming also start to come into play.
+The mechanics of filming is sensitive to a myriad of variables, and preparation is key.
+While sometimes challenging, delving into logistics is also an exciting time to witness an abstract concept start to take shape.

 - Who are the main subjects to be filmed?
 Do they need any preparation or coaching to enhance their on-camera presentation?

-- Will employees, team members, clients (providing testimonials), or other parties appear on camera?
+- Will employees, team members, testimonial-providing clients, or other parties appear on camera?

 - Are “extras” needed to fill certain background roles or scenarios – e.g., a client or customer interaction?

-- Are any permissions or legal releases required which need to be prepared ahead of time?
+- Are any permissions or legal releases required ahead of time?

-- If filming will be taking place on a client’s premises, how will potential disruptions to other workers be minimized?
+- If filming is taking place on a client’s premises, is any preparation needed and how will disruptions to office workflow be minimized?

 This list can go on – but let’s assume we’ve gone through these details and have everything we need organized and ready to go.
 We then move on to:

-Production — the actual filming process — is its own entity, filled with nuance, requiring skill and experience to pull off.
-Thorough pre-production planning makes a huge difference in helping this stage flow smoothly.
+Production — the actual filming process — is its own entity, filled with nuance and requiring skill and experience to pull off.
+However, thorough pre-production planning makes a huge difference in helping this stage flow smoothly.

-On the technical side, optimal lighting, sound recording, appropriate backgrounds, and scene set-ups are critical in producing quality footage.
+On the technical side, optimal lighting, sound recording, appropriate backgrounds, choice of camera, shooting angles, and scene set-ups are critical in producing quality footage.
 Then there’s the “action” – the emotions, credibility, and presentation, of every on-camera subject.
 Whether in foreground or background, these details create the nuances that the editing process then shapes into a well-presented narrative.

 This may be a good time to mention costs.
-What used to be a significantly expensive proposition is in our current digital age much more reasonable.
-With high-definition digital cameras, compact lighting, and improved sound capture, production costs – and times — have been drastically reduced.
+What used to be a significantly expensive proposition in the era of film is now much more reasonable in the current digital age.
+With high-definition digital cameras, compact lighting, and improved sound capture, production costs – and times — have been drastically reduced from what they once were.

 IV.
 POST-PRODUCTION & FINALIZATION:

-The three previous stages create the footage or “raw material” which post -production then brings together and infuses with emotion.
-It is the “multi” part of multimedia – where a several minute clip gains the power to captivate, engage, and entertain.
+The three previous stages end with the creation of footage or “raw material” – and post-production is the process which brings everything together and infuses this material with a narrative and emotion.
+It is the “multi” part of multimedia — where a several minute clip gains the power to captivate, engage, and entertain.

-This is achieved through digital editing, taking footage and recorded sound and mixing it with music, narration, and even graphics to create a compelling story.
+This is achieved through editing – taking footage and recorded sound and mixing it with music, narration, and even graphics to create a compelling story.
 Editing is both a skill and an art.
-Every audience member has an (unconscious) understanding of what makes for a well-presented (or well-edited) story.
-As part of the production team, the editor is invaluable in helping deliver a quality product.
+Every viewer has an unconscious understanding of what makes for a well-presented – hence, well-edited — story.
+As part of the production team, the editor is invaluable in understanding these conceptions and cues, and putting together the building blocks to create something moving, both physically and emotionally.

-Editing often entails further tweaks once a client sees the near-completed product.
-To this end, a client is typically presented with a “rough cut” and after some feedback and discussion, additional edits and streamlining of the video may be made.
+Just like the writing process entails re-writing, editing often consists of re-editing, trying things in different ways and making adjustments and corrections.
+It often entails further tweaks once a client sees the near-completed product: a client is typically presented with a “rough cut” and after some feedback and discussion, additional edits and streamlining of the video may be made.

 The video is then finalized, delivered, and uploaded.
-It may reside on a website, be aired as a television commercial, be shown in-house or get funneled into a long-term marketing campaign.
+It may reside on a client’s website, be aired as a television commercial, be shown to employees or clients in-house, or get funneled into a long-term marketing campaign.
 But online or off, a strong video has the power to reach audiences for the long haul.

 * * *

-In summary, producing a high-quality video does involve its share of time and planning.
+Producing a high-quality video does involve its share of time, planning, and hard work.
 It requires an examination of a company or organization’s marketing, brand, and messaging goals.
-But when produced with the right team, video production can also be exciting and thought-provoking, with the result greatly beneficial to the company’s brand and bottom line!
+It may require rigorous thought and a written out script.
+It always involves some type of time commitment to shoot.
+But when produced with the right team, the video production process can also be exciting, thought-provoking, and rewarding.